QData/TextAttack/docs/3recipes/augmenter_recipes_cmd.md

 - `textattack.CLAREAugmenter` augments text by replacing, inserting, and merging with a pre-trained masked language model.

 ### Augmentation Command-Line Interface
+The easiest way to use our data augmentation tools is with `textattack augment <args>`.

+`textattack augment`
-The easiest way to use our data augmentation tools is with `textattack augment <args>`. `textattack augment` takes an input CSV file and text column to augment, along with the number of words to change per augmentation and the number of augmentations per input example.
-It outputs a CSV in the same format with all the augmentation examples corresponding to the proper columns.
+takes an input CSV file, the "text" column to augment, along with the number of words to change per augmentation and the number of augmentations per input example.
+It outputs a CSV in the same format with all the augmented examples in the proper columns.

-For example, given the following as `examples.csv`:
+> For instance, when given the following as `examples.csv`:

 ```csv
 "text",label